 ”i’m a hacker, manager, philosopher, women lover.
 I also like Gucci”

-The entire line stating that: “they [CrowdStrike] have cool intrusion detection system.
-But my heuristic algorithms are better.” strongly suggests that we are either dealing with a wannabe or that the conversation was staged.
+The entire line stating that: “they [Crowdstrike] have cool intrusion detection system.
+But my heuristic algorithms are better.” strongly suggests that the conversation was staged.

 Even if they didn’t capture all of his nefarious traffic, they would still show some activity like PowerShell usage, logins, and application/process and registry changes.
-So why aren’t we seeing CrowdStrike’s SIEM dump of the DNC and HRC projects?
+So why aren’t we seeing Crowdstrike’s SIEM dump of the DNC and HFA projects?

 A Ukrainian Fairy Tale

-There seems to be a lot of confusion in both media and political circles about CrowdStrike’s confirmation that the same Russian team responsible for the DNC hack also hacked some Ukrainian artillery Android apps.
+There seems to be a lot of confusion about Crowdstrike’s confirmation that the same Russian team responsible for the DNC hack also hacked some Ukrainian artillery Android apps.
 This story has been repeated so many times that it has all but become a statement of fact.

-The widespread acceptance of this false claim is based on a report and a number of articles that appeared around December 2016 which connect the DNC email leak to several alleged Russian intelligence cyber-attacks.
-This media blitz was a coordinated effort by Dmitri Alperovitch, the CEO of CrowdStrik and several major news outlets like Reuters, AP, the NYT, WaPo, and others.
+The widespread acceptance of this claim is based on a report and a number of articles that appeared around December 2016 which connect the DNC email leaks to several alleged Russian intelligence cyber-attacks.
+This media blitz was a coordinated effort by Dmitri Alperovitch, the CTO of Crowdstrik and several major news outlets like Reuters, AP, and NYT.

 On December 22, 2016, Alperovitch, told The Washington Post: